Andrew Peterson (musician): Writing

 In 2007, Andrew Peterson published The Ballad of Matthew's Begats with illustrator Cory Godbey.
 It is a children's book based on the song of the same name from Peterson's annual Christmas show, Behold the Lamb of God: The True Tall Tale of the Coming of Christ.

 Peterson also wrote a four-book series of fantasy/adventure novels for young adults entitled The Wingfeather Saga published by Waterbrook Press, a subsidiary of Random House and Rabbit Room Press.
 The first novel, On the Edge of the Dark Sea of Darkness, was released March 18, 2008.
 The second novel in the series, North!
-Or Be Eaten, winner of the 2010 Christy Award for Young Adult Fiction, was released August 18, 2009, and the third novel in the series, The Monster in the Hollows, was released in May 2011.
-The series concluded with The Warden and the Wolf King, and won the 2015 Clive Staples Award (named after C.S.
-Lewis) for Imaginative Fiction.
+Or Be Eaten, winner of the 2010 Christy Award for Young Adult Fiction, was released on August 18, 2009, and the third novel in the series, The Monster in the Hollows, was released in May 2011.
+The series concluded with The Warden and the Wolf King, and won the 2015 Clive Staples Award for Imaginative Fiction.
 This novel was funded successfully through Kickstarter in August 2013 and was released in July 2014.

 The Wingfeather Saga is being adapted into an animated television series by Angel Studios.
 In 2016, a Kickstarter campaign funded a pilot episode which was released in 2017 as a short film.
-An equity crowdfunding effort was launched in 2021 and successfully raised $5 million to produce the first season of the series, which is slated for release in December 2022.
+An equity crowdfunding effort was launched in 2021 and successfully raised $5 million to produce the first season of the series, which was first aired in December 2022.
 Peterson is a producer of the series.

 In 2019, Peterson published Adorning the Dark: Thoughts on Community, Calling, and the Mystery of Making, a semi-autobiographical work.
-The book earned "Book of the Year" honors from Christianity Today, and World.
+The book earned "Book of the Year" honors from Christianity Today and World.